sleeping126/alex/contents/user-manual/README.md

         a generated word, <em>maxDepth</em> the maximum length.

 Sample
 :       If this oracle is chosen, counterexamples are searched by hand by the user.

 W-Method
 :       Uses the W-Method introduced in "Testing software design modeled by finite state machines" by T.S.
 Chow.
         This method can be restricted with a maximum depth.

+Hypothesis
+:       Uses an ideal model of an application to search for separating words and uses them as counterexamples.
+        The abbreviations should match with the ideal model.

 In order to simplify the modeling phase, only the alphabet and the reset symbol has to be chosen.
 As default, the TTT algorithm is selected in combination with the random word oracle.
 A click on the button with the label "start" starts the learning process with the given configuration.
 The user gets redirected to a loading screen where the generated hypothesis is displayed as soon as the server generated one.